hotkit/odin/Schema/README.md

 # Schema rationale #

 The schema is designed to provide tracking of changes for auditability.
+It is also designed to enforce as much as possible of the data storage rules.

 In general application code is expected to write entries into the `leger` tables whose triggers then make the requested change in the underlying data table.